cheebinhoh/Coding/README.md

 # Coding

 A repository to store my practice of coding.
-It is mostly in C which is just a convenient choice because I spent signifiant amount of time on Unix, GNU/Linux and C. But it can be in any programming language, once you master the art of programming, a programming language is a tool.
+It is mostly in C (or C++) which is just a convenient choice because I spent signifiant amount of time on Unix, GNU/Linux and C (some extent of C++).
+But it can be in any programming language, once you master the art of programming, a programming language is a tool.

 Most of the coding test are interview questions (answers are mine :)) from big tech companies, like Apple or Amazon that I found online to practice my coding skill before my next move,